Your perfect Ontario cottage week starts here

 - Rocky shore with sandy bottom — great for swimming

-- Shallow, calm water — perfect for kids
+- Shallow, calm water — perfect for all ages

 - Canoe included for exploring the lake

-- Suitable for canoes, kayaks, small sailboats and jet skis
+- Suitable for canoes, kayaks, and small sailboats

 - Fire pit at the water’s edge